300 Berkeley

 He died in December of 1939.
 Stella Summers continued to live at 300 Berkeley until about 1941.

-On April 5, 1941, 300 Berkeley was acquired from Stella Summers by the Massachusetts Hospital Life Insurance Company, and on April 15, 1941, it sold the property to Delphine (Dusossoit) Greene, the widow of Frank H. Greene, who operated it as a lodging house.
-She was assistant chief chemist with the US Customs Laboratory.
-She previously had lived at 175 Newbury.
-She continued to live at 300 Berkeley until about 1954, when she moved to Marblehead.
+On April 5, 1941, 300 Berkeley was acquired from Stella Summers by the Massachusetts Hospital Life Insurance Company, and on April 15, 1941, it sold the property to Delphine (Dusossoit) Greene, the widow of Frank H. Greene.
+She was assistant chief chemist with the US Customs Laboratory and previously had lived at 175 Newbury.

-On May 3, 1957, 300 Berkeley was acquired from the Tirrells by Robert N. Benoit of Salem.
-It became the home of his sister, Irene A. Benoit, who continued to operate it as a lodging house.
+On May 3, 1957, 300 Berkeley was acquired from the Tirrells by Robert Nelson Benoit of Salem.
+He also owned 118 Marlborough, where he operated a lodging house and moved that year, probably about the same time as he purchased 300 Berkeley.
+His sister, Irene A. Benoit, who had lived with him in Salem, moved to 300 Berkeley and operated it as lodging house.
 Their two unmarried aunts, Helen and Anna Benoit, lived with her.
-She continued to live there until about 1965, when she moved to an apartment at 118 Marlborough.

 300 Berkeley (2018)